BASH file format description

 The SH development files are related to Bash.
-SH file is an Unix Shell Script.
+The SH file is an Unix Shell Script.
 A shell script is a script written for the shell, or command line interpreter of an operating system.
 It is often considered a simple programming language.

-- Unix Shell Script related extensions:
+Unix Shell Script related extensions:

 Can't open a .bash file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .bash file extension is often given incorrectly!
+The .bash file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 Is it possible that the filename extension is misspelled?

-- EnCase Forensics Hash File
+- hash EnCase Forensics Hash File

-Windows XP/Vista, Windows 7/8, Windows 10, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, Mac OS X, iOS, Android
+Windows XP/Vista, Windows 7/8/10, Windows 11, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, macOS, Mac OS X, iOS, Android

-If you find the information on this page useful, please feel free to link to this page.
+If you find the information on this .bash page useful, please feel free to link to this page.